RunestoneInteractive/httlads/_sources/Statistics/cs2_business_across_years.rst

    loaded into separate sheets.
 Therefore, you will have one sheet containing 2014 business data, and another sheet containing 2019  business data in the same workbook.

-2. Next, we can create a table on a new sheet with the ease of starting a business rank for each country in each year.
+2. Next, we can create a table on a new sheet with the business start-up rank for each country in each year.
    You will have the following three columns: country name, 2014 rank, and 2019 rank.
 Hint: Use ``VLOOKUP``.
    Some countries did not have their data reported for a variety of reasons.
 Therefore, we will have ``#N/A`` values like in the previous case study.

-Next, create a new column, you will use this column to measure the change between starting a business rank from 2018 and 2014.
+Next, create a new column, you will use this column to measure the change between the business start-up rank from 2018 and 2014.
 Then, create a new cell for finding the maximum value of this new column.

 As we saw in the previous case study, if we run a function on a column with ``#N/A`` values, the function will